xinliy/PictureSpider/README.md

 # PictureSpider
-The first spider of mine!Using python,find girl pictures and download to loacal loacations.
+Find pictures and download to local loacations.